simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R2 levels were observed over the past 24 hours.
-The largest was at Sep 30 2024 2359 UTC.
+Radio blackouts reaching the R3 levels were observed over the past 24 hours.
+The largest was at Oct 01 2024 2220 UTC.

-Radio Blackout Forecast for Oct 01-Oct 03 2024
+Radio Blackout Forecast for Oct 02-Oct 04 2024

-              Oct 01        Oct 02        Oct 03
+              Oct 02        Oct 03        Oct 04
-R1-R2           50%           50%           50%
+R1-R2           60%           60%           60%
-R3 or greater   10%           10%           10%
+R3 or greater   15%           15%           15%

-Rationale: R1-R2 (Minor-Moderate) radio blackouts are likely, with a slight chance or R3 or greater events, over 30 Sep-02 Oct.
+Rationale: R1-R2 (Minor-Moderate) radio blackouts are likely, with a slight chance or R3 or greater events, over 02-04 Oct.

 ```